The Hits (radio station): Website and social media

 The Hits website claims to reach 16,000 unique visitors a day, and 43,000 unique visitors and 164,000 page impressions a week.
 It targets women 35-44 with families, who are buyers of furniture, appliances, cars and holidays.
 The website was launched in 2005, and redesigned in 2007, 2011 and 2014.
 It currently features sections on recipes, parenting issues, videos, events, galleries, competitions and breaking news.
 The network has Twitter and Facebook pages, and each station has a Facebook page.

+Ratings

+As of May 2025, The Hits has the eighth-highest share of the New Zealand commercial radio market at 5.5%.
+It is the second-highest share of all NZME stations, behind Newstalk ZB.